Table of Contents

 If you want speed, AI, and simplicity in one platform, Clerk.io is designed to grow with your business.
 For a deeper operator view on what to evaluate, use this ecommerce search feature checklist alongside your vendor demos.

 Ready to see the difference?
 Book a demo and explore how predictive and semantic search drive revenue.
-If you’re also trying to connect search behavior to lifecycle messaging, map your top queries to segments and triggers—then decide whether your stack (including tools like Klaviyo) can actually act on that intent without manual work.
+If you’re also trying to connect search behavior to lifecycle messaging, map your top queries to segments and triggers—then decide whether your stack (including tools like Klaviyo) can act on that intent without manual exports and one-off rules.

 TL;DR

-• Search is a conversion engine, not a utility
+• Treat search like a revenue channel, not a utility

-• AI-driven ranking helps when catalogs have substitutes and margin differences
+• AI ranking matters most when you sell substitutes and have margin differences

-• Speed matters, but iteration speed matters more
+• Speed matters, but iteration speed (who can change what) matters more

 • Pick based on team maturity: merch-led tooling vs. engineering-led platforms